Cetus (mythology): Conflation with Leviathan and Rahab

 In Jewish mythology, Tannin is sometimes conflated with the related sea monsters Leviathan and Rahab.
 Along with Rahab, "Tannin" was a name applied to ancient Egypt after the Exodus to Canaan.
 Joseph Eddy Fontenrose noted that "cetus" was a counterpart of Tiamat-based Medusa, and was modelled after Yam and Mot and Leviathan.

 Jonah's "great fish"

-In Jonah 2:1 (1:17 in English translation), the Hebrew text reads dag gadol (דג גדול), which literally means "great fish".
+In Jonah 1:17 (in Christian Bibles; 2:1 in the Jewish Tanakh), the Hebrew text reads dag gadol (דג גדול), which literally means "great fish".
 The Septuagint translates this phrase into Greek as mega kētos (μέγα κῆτος).
 This was at the start of more widespread depiction of real whales in Greece and kētos would cover proven whales, sharks and the old meaning of curious sea monsters.
 Jerome later translated this phrase as piscis grandis in his Latin Vulgate.
 However, he translated the Greek word kētos as cetus in Gospel of Matthew 12:40.
-The English opts for the former: "For as Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the earth."
+The NIV opts for the former: "For as Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the earth."
+In contrast, the KJV has "whale".